 If you are interested in applying as a Masters student, please check back in the fall for information regarding applications the the 2022-2023 school year.
 The lab typically takes students through the psychology program or the program in neuroscience.
 Information for prospective psychology students can be found here.
 Prospective psychology students should apply through Cognitive, Developmental, and Brain Sciences, and I will on rare occasion take on Clinical Science and Psychopathology students.
 I will also consider exceptional students through the Program in Neuroscience.

-Please note that at this time the lab is NOT taking applications for graduate students until (at least) the 2022-2023 school year – application dates in Dec 2021.
+Please note that at this time the lab is most likely NOT taking applications for graduate students for the 2022-2023 school year – application dates in Dec 2021.
 If you are considering applying I strongly recommend getting in touch via email prior to applying at ryan.stevenson at uwo.ca.

 Frequently Asked Questions